ImSejin/common-utils/README.md

         LocalDate.of(1999, 12, 31), LocalDate.of(2000, 1, 1), LocalDate.of(2001, 1, 2));

 Asserts.that(dates)
-        // You can set message on error.
+        // You can describe error message on assertion failure.
-        .as("dates should not be null or empty")
+        .describedAs("dates should not be null or empty")
-        // You can set any sub type of RuntimeException on error.
+        // You can set what exception will be thrown on assertion failure.
-        .exception(IllegalStateException::new)
+        .thrownBy(IllegalStateException::new)
         // First of all, you have to make sure that variable to be asserted is not null,
         // before call the other assertion methods.
 Otherwise, it might throw NullPointerException.
         .isNotNull()